-Wet your soft cloth and wipe the toothpaste off, and be thorough – you don’t want toothpaste crust on your clean shoes!
+Get a damp towel and wipe the toothpaste off, and be thorough – you don’t want toothpaste crust on your clean shoes!
 Repeat the process as necessary until your white shoes look good as new.

 Blot any damp spots on the suede with a paper towel – don’t rub!
 Then dip a soft cloth into your cleaning mixture and gently wipe at any stains on the surface.
 Let the shoes dry, then rub the outside with a suede brush to finish cleaning.

 Of course, when you clean white shoes, you don’t just clean the shoe surface.
-What’s the point in pretty white canvas sneakers if the laces are grubby?
+What’s the point in pretty white shoes if the laces are grubby?
 So while your shoes are air drying on the porch or window sill, take the laces and make them look new with one of these tricks: